Corteil/tildagon-gps-info/README.md

 ## 2. Install the app

+install the app from the app library or follow the instructions below

 The launcher loads each app as `apps.<folder>.app` and reads its menu name from a `metadata.json`, so the app must be installed as a **folder** (a bare `.mpy` file will not load):